miemiy/Devices-docs/surface-hub/surface-hub-3-faq.md

 Smart Rotation, Portrait, Intelligent Audio,<sup>1</sup> and faster performance (which all require Surface Hub 3 hardware).
 To learn more, see [Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows](surface-hub-2s-migrate-to-mtr-w.md).

+> [!IMPORTANT]
+> You can [software-migrate](surface-hub-2s-migrate-to-mtr-w.md) your Surface Hub 2S device for free using the seamless software-migration option at any time before the end of support on October 14, 2025.
+Unlike the standard versions of Windows 10, there's no extended support option for Windows 10 Team edition when support ends.

 ## References

 1. Software license required.
 Sold separately.